Structured outputs with small local models

 gross_worth: str = Field(..., pattern=r"^\d+,\d{2}$")

-These domain rules do not make the model see better really, but it pushes it to make sense of the image and guess when it does not know to comply with the schema.
-Parsing still works perfectly because we keep the strong theoretical guarantees of structured generation, but now we also improved the semantic of the output.
+These domain rules do not make the model see better really, but they push it to make sense of the image in a way that complies with the schema.
+Parsing still works perfectly because we keep the strong theoretical guarantees of constrained decoding, but now we also improved the semantic of the output.
 Interestingly, it also led the model to include the missing item, although this is more an indirect side effect rather than a true change in perception.
-The model sees the same thing, we just constrain it to interpret it differently.
+The model sees the same thing, we just constrain it to interpret differently.

 {